What is a renal angiogram?

 dye is used, there is a risk for allergic reaction to the dye.

-kidney failure.
-You are at higher risk for this if you take certain diabetes medicines.
+cause kidney failure.
+You are at higher risk for this if you take certain diabetes

 Possible complications of a renal angiogram include:

-- Damage to an artery or an artery wall.
-This can cause blood clots.
+Damage to an artery or an artery wall.
+This can cause blood clots, abnormal ballooning

 Certain things can make a renal angiogram less accurate.
 These include:

-- Having contrast dye still in your body from a recent imaging test
+Having oral contrast dye still in your body from a recent imaging test, such as a

 How do I get ready for a renal angiogram?